Intl Labour Day Observed With Renewed Commitment To Protect Workers Rights - UrduPoint

 To mark the occasion, the government issued a notification for the appointment of eight members of the National Industrial Relations Commission (NIRC) as a gift from Prime Minister Shehbaz Sharif to labourers.

-The PM reiterated that the government was committed to ensuring the benefits of economic progress translated into prosperity for all sections of the population, particularly the laboureres and workers.
+The PM reiterated that the government was committed to ensuring the benefits of economic progress translated into prosperity for all sections of the population, particularly the labourers and workers.

 Paying tributes to the working classes for their contributions to the development of the country, he called upon all the stakeholders to renew their pledges both at the individual and collective levels to ensure the welfare of the working classes by investing in their socio-economic and social well-being.

-President Dr Arif Alvi Dr Arif Alvi said we are celebrating Labour Day with the resolve to reaffirm commitment to the dignity of labour and pay tribute to the valiant and heroic struggle of the workers for their fundamental rights.
+President Dr Arif Alvi said we are celebrating Labour Day with the resolve to reaffirm commitment to the dignity of labour and pay tribute to the valiant and heroic struggle of the workers for their fundamental rights.

+Federal and provincial ministers and various political leaders also recognized the vital role of workers in the nation's progress.

-Foreign Minister Bilawal Bhutto Zardari emphasized that there would be no compromise on laborers' rights, as prosperity for laborers meant prosperity for Pakistan.
+Foreign Minister Bilawal Bhutto Zardari emphasized that there would be no compromise on labourers' rights, as prosperity for labourers meant prosperity for Pakistan.